cooscoos/Hoive/README.md

 ## To do

+### Spiderbug

+Spider can possibly move 3 spaces through other tiles, because distance calc doesn't account for obstacles.
+Bad.

+Need to write a test for that then figure out how to make it pass.

 ### Tests for bee and win state

-All coded up.
+Otherwise all coded up.
 Write tests for the below:
 * Have to place bee by turn 5, prohibit player movement of existing chips before bee is placed
 * Win state if opponent's bee has 6 neighbours at the end of your turn
 * Win state for opponent if your bee has 6 neighbours (sepuku)